artisans-io/artisans-io.github.io/index.md

     section_id: about
     background_style: bg-primary
     title: We've got what you need!
     text: We build digital products cratfed for humans.
-We make apps, websites, technology and providing workshops and trainings.
-We are not an agency, all of our ventures are partnerships. <br /><br />We are an entirely remote team of software engineers, designers, entrepreneurs, problem solvers, rock climbers, photographers, mathematicians and more.<br/><br/>
+We make apps, websites, technology and provide workshops and trainings.
+We are not an agency, all of our ventures are partnerships. <br /><br />We are an entirely remote team of software engineers, designers, entrepreneurs, problem solvers, ski sport lovers, philosophers, mathematicians and more.<br/><br/>
-      For Smartview360 GmbH we created the OrderBOOK, VoteBOOK and WorkBOOK that are used by thousands of customers around the world.<br/><br/> We work with people that share our passion for great design, innovation & brave ideas.
+      For Smartview360 GmbH we created the <strong>ORDER</strong>BOOK and <strong>WORK</strong>BOOK that are used by thousands of customers around the world.<br/><br/> We work with people that share our passion for great design, innovation & brave ideas.
 If that’s you, <strong>get in touch</strong>.
     # actions:
     #   - title: Get Started!
     #     url: '/about'
     #     class: btn-light

+  - type: orderbook.html
+    section_id: orderbook
+    # background_style: bg-primary
+    title: OrderBOOK
+    text: lorem ipsum

   # - type: portfolio.html
   #   # this section has always ID 'portfolio'